Parking in Boston can be tricky.

 And if you make a parking mistake such as parking in a tow zone or your parking meter runs out of time before you return to your car or you park in a Residents Only space without a sticker (easy to do in areas such as parts of Back Bay where metered parking morphs into Residents Only after 6pm), Boston parking ticket fines can be expensive - from $25 to as much as $120 for some offenses.
 That hurts.

 Metered parking costs $3.75/hour in Back Bay, $4/hour in the Seaport District, and slightly lower amounts in other neighborhoods.
 An increasing number of streets have newer-style meters or even parking pay stations where you can use credit cards, bills, and coins to purchase timed parking tickets, but many neighborhoods still have the old-fashioned type of meters that you have to "feed" with quarters, so stockpiling enough quarters can be a challenge.
 Alternately, you can download the City of Boston's parking app at park.boston.gov

-But still, $1.25/hour to park is dirt-cheap - so parking at one of Boston's 9,000 metered spaces, if you can find one, can be tempting.
+But still, even $4/hour to park is dirt-cheap - so parking at one of Boston's 9,000 metered spaces, if you can find one, can be tempting.